Assessment of Fear of Falling in Older Adults: The Falls Efficacy Scale-International (FES-I)

 Issue #29 of General Assessment Series

-Any older adult who falls, with or without sustained injury, may develop a fear of falling.
-This may cause curtailment of activities, leading to reduced mobility and physical fitness, and increasing risk of falling and injury (CDC, 2016; Vellas et al., 1997).
-Assessment of fear of falling, followed by appropriate interventions, is crucial to promote independence, function, wellness, and safety of older adults.
+WHY: Any older adult who falls, with or without sustained injury, may develop a fear of falling.
+This may cause curtailment of activities, leading to reduced mobility and physical fitness, and increasing risk of falling and injury (CDC, 2021; Vellas et al., 1997).
+Assessment of fear of falling, followed by appropriate interventions, is crucial to promote independence, mobility, function, wellness, and safety of older adults.

 TARGET POPULATION: Older adults with or without a history of fear of falling.

 VALIDITY AND RELIABILITY: Upon initial development and validation, the FES-I had excellent internal validity (Cronbach’s alpha=0.96) as well as test-retest reliability (ICC=0.96) (Yardley, Beyer et al., 2005).
 This tool was developed to expand on the initial Falls Efficacy Scale (FES) (Tinetti et al., 1990) to include social activities that may be considered more challenging by more active people, thereby potentially causing more concerns about falling than the basic activities presented in the initial FES.
 These additional activities correspond to items 11-16 on the FES-I. The FES-I was developed with factor analysis and demonstrates excellent psychometric properties in comparison to the FES.
 Research demonstrated validity and reliability with both cognitively intact and cognitively-impaired older adults (Hauer et al., 2011).